Lim-Bioinfo/Research_SAM/README.md

 ## Identify pairlevel biomarkers from TCGA to predict and treat cancer metastasis
-+ Repository of source codes which reproduce the research article "Mutation-informed gene pairs to predict melanoma metastasis", Lim et al
++ Repository of source codes of the research article "Mutation-informed gene pairs to predict melanoma metastasis", Lim et al

 ## Requirements